MattRonan/mystify/README.md

 ![IMB_kcJu2y](https://user-images.githubusercontent.com/11184076/152666934-a3d47bba-5f60-4e65-bf6c-c5672a48832a.GIF)

-I made this originally in Processing and then translated it to Javascript, so there are 2 separate versions in this repository.
+I made this originally in Processing and then translated it to Javascript, so there are 2 separate versions here.
 Processing one tends to run faster and have nicer aliasing.
 GIF is from the Javascript version.
 These stills are from the Processing version:

 ![mystify1](https://user-images.githubusercontent.com/11184076/152664092-82373000-3e5a-4fe5-a56f-b647682b940c.jpg)